Pkrish15/spark-drools/README.md

 15) Currently working on the 14th Point (ansible-playbook), Almost done!
 Will check in with additional code changes.<br>

 # Why you need Apache Spark for this usecase?
 Can't be a simple drools application or RHDM?
-a) Ofcourse, we can use the RedHatDecisionManager UI to upload the rules and can be dealth with any UI framework to display. <br>
+a) Ofcourse, we can use the RedHatDecisionManager UI to upload the rules and can be dealth with any UI framework to display. <br><br>
 b) Apache Spark Performs sequences of Operations like Inputting the data -> Filter the data -> Tag the Data (Business Logics like loan defaulters ) -> Model -> as the useful business data.
-Hence huge amount of Java Code (rule logic)in tagging the data for writing/cleansing the data for different transactions and scenarios which is not necessary.<br>
+Hence huge amount of Java Code (rule logic)in tagging the data for writing/cleansing the data for different transactions and scenarios which is not necessary.<br><br>
 c) Instead you can use the RedHatDecisionManager which completes the seperates the business logic with the application scope and make the clear abstractions with business rules and application logic.
-Developer can easily maintain these rules in RedHatDecision Manager.<br>
+Developer can easily maintain these rules in RedHatDecision Manager.<br><br>
-d) Apart from these Spark Provides several performance benefits by handling and parallelly processing huge amount of data and also in near-realtime transactions.<br>
+d) Apart from these Spark Provides several performance benefits by handling and parallelly processing huge amount of data and also in near-realtime transactions.<br><br>
-e) Whenever the RedhatDecisionManager Admin Pushes the rules, we can make it available as a decent data through spark job with UI.<br>
+e) Whenever the RedhatDecisionManager Admin Pushes the rules, we can make it available as a decent data through spark job with UI.<br><br>

+# How can it be performed?
+f) Please check the code which is very simple and self explanatory.<br> <br>

+# What are the important concepts used in Apache Spark?
+g) BroadCast Variables.<br>

 # BroadCast Variables in Spark
 16) Where "m" is the "rules" which is shared/broadcasted across the nodes.<br>